 Rebekah Campbell has started four companies but has at times envied corporate life.
-Supplied
+Supplied4 truths no one tells you about start-up life

 My 11-month old son was recently admitted to hospital.
 He’d had a runny nose for days and was taking shallow breaths.
 At 2am he was sent to special care.